nixnerd2038/GameNotes/dr_dekker.md

     - Claims Dr Dekker was either cremated or buried elsewhere because "someone or something didn't want him to be buried [in the ground]".
 - Claims to have seen strange things at the graveyard when asked if he's seen people come back from the dead, isn't sure if they'e real or if he just thinks they're real.
 Didn't elaborate.
 - Didn't stop seeing Dr Dekker out of a sense of hope
+#### Session Three
+- A "**hooded figure**" has joined his extra hour "watching [him] and following [him].
+[He] followed it too."
+	- Thinks the Hooded Figure could have been me, the Military, or Dr. Dekker "risen from the dead."
+	- Told him I don't have an extra hour, so it can't be me
+	- Is surprised he hasn't been approached by the military to give information about the extra hour because they could use it for Ops
+	- Asked me to tell Jessica he loves her, and destroy a hard drive on the bottom of his drinks cabinet, and to not look at it
+		- [x] What's on the hard drive?
+Pictures of Jessica and other women
+	- Bryce followed the Hooded Figure and it lead him past temptations, like it's testing him, but doesn't know why or what for:
+		- A bar brawl?
+He split the brawl up
+		- An open till?
+Didn't steal from the till, he "isn't stealing anymore"
+		- An open bedroom window?
+He feels watching others' is built into our genes.
+He looked in and found an old woman asleep in bed, the bed had caught fire, so he took the bedding at put it out in the bath.
+He didn't take any pictures.
+- He spied on Dr. Dekker not long before he was murdered because of the change in his personality.
+He saw something in his basement.
+	- Iris?
+Probably, he saw a girl chained up.
+	- He removed the chains and put her in a police station
+	- Uses this event to justify that he's "not evil, [he] destroys evil."
+- He did bury **David, Claire's husband**
+	- Remarked the coffin was very heavy, that "[David] must have been a giant."
+	- Remarked that Claire seemed agitated
+	- Is sure that David was buried, he saw David in the coffin himself before carrying him to the grave
+- Bryce says that Dr. Dekker used the paper spike he was killed with as an example.
+	- Bryce said that "If I believe it's sharp it will hurt me, but if I believe it's nothing it would pass right through my hand."
+	- Bryce stabbed himself in the hand with a nail at work, believed it would heal instantly "like a worm wriggling through [his] hand..." , and it did.
+		- The nail became an actual worm that was "[...]wriggling in his palm.
+It was like magic."
+- Bryce asked me if magic was real
+	- I responded that I thought it was, he told me to "close your eyes, imagine you're in a graveyard.
+Looking at the gravestones.
+One catches your eye, so you take a picture of it.
+It's now in your hand." **Evidence added for Gravestone Picture**
+- He hasn't seen Jessica again, but seems obsessed with her.
+I suggested he speak with Jessica.
+- He thinks Dr. Dekker is a truly evil man, partially implies that he wanted him dead, and that "if [he] were to kill him, he'd do it in the Midnight hour.
+And when was Dr. Dekker murdered?"
+	- But he was murdered between 8:30 and 10:30pm, and reported at 10:20pm
+- Described my aura as "interesting...like I'm more than one person."
 ### Claire
 #### Session One
 - Diagnosed *violent paranoia*